Chill out in Palm Beach at the exclusive end of Sydney's Northern Beaches.

 Get out on the water

-At Barrenjoey Boat Hire you can rent a paddleboard, kayak or tinny to take a tour around Pittwater.
+Head to Go Ride a Wave, at the sheltered inlet at the north side of Currumbin Breek to rent paddleboards and kayaks, or to take a tour.
 Pull in to secluded beaches to enjoy a dip in its clear, turquoise waters.
 Or head over to The Basin, a popular camping spot offering a sheltered swimming lagoon, barbecue facilities and picnic tables.
 If you prefer the surf, Manly Surf School offers group and private lessons at the southern corner of Palm Beach.
 You can also join a whale watching cruise to see the majestic beauty of the humpback whales during their migration up and down Australia’s east coast.
 Whale watching season is May to November.

 Ride the ferry to Ettalong